 “The other timely podcast was the robo-advisor one.
 I’m in the process of helping my mom move her accounts from Morgan Stanley over to Vanguard where I’ll be managing them for her.
 Meanwhile, my IRA and taxable accounts are all at Betterment.
 It’s always in the back of my mind whether I should be paying the 15 basis points or moving my money to Vanguard.
 The end of your podcast reassured me a little.
 I’ll be really interested to hear your follow-up podcast.
 Betterment just makes it so dang easy to automate my deposits into my taxable accounts.
 I feel like I’m getting more value for the taxable accounts and less for my IRA accounts.
 The reason being that my IRA is static.
 I’m not adding to it.
 It seems like it would be simple enough for me to balance it myself once or twice a year.
 On the other hand, my taxable investments I automatically invest into every time I get paid.
 Betterment is able to balance them easily with the new money.”

 The biggest issue with robo advisors is cost.
 Sure, their fees are lower than what you would pay for traditional investment management services.
-But any fee is significant given the multiplying affects over decades of investing.
+But any fee is significant given the multiplying effects over decades of investing.

 For example, an annual robo adviser cost of .25% will reduce an 8% annual rate of return to 7.75%.
-While that may not make much difference in any single year, it can have a major impact over a period of ten, 20 or 30 years of investing.
+While that may not make much difference in any single year, it can have a major impact over a period of ten, twenty, or thirty years of investing.

-Here is a sampling of the costs of four automated investment advisors:
+Here is a sampling of the costs of a few automated investment advisors:

 Obviously, the higher the costs, the greater the impact will be on future investment returns.